Safety and Security

 We have conducted a full risk assessment of our Ifaty project site and created rules and procedures designed to promote safety in all aspects of our daily life.

 Due to our location we have relatively easy access to the medical care available in Toliara.
-We keep extensive medical supplies on site and all of our staff are trained in the provision of emergency first aid.
+We keep basic first aid supplies on site and all of our staff are trained in the provision of emergency first aid.

 Oxygen and first aid equipment is taken on every dive with emergency drill practices conducted monthly for staff and volunteers.
 We keep a 75L oxygen cylinder on camp and have two 10L tanks for use on each of our dive boats.

 Working in a remote location means that we need to ensure that when help is needed we can contact the right people quickly.
 For communications we keep the following charged and ready for emergency use at all times: